nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all clients : `list`

-Changes the mode of iScam to Client Mode.
-Client Mode displays lists of clients and client details.
+Displays the list of clients and client details.

 Format: `list`

 ### Showing a particular client : `show`

-Display client details on the right panel of the Ui.
+Displays client details on the right panel of the Ui.

 Format: `show INDEX`